tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 Again, as a first step, we have to model the device.

-Geometrical *Points* and *Lines* are  defined to design the device  structure; the  fourth parameter in *Point* assignement is  the   **characteristic length** associated to that point: this  is  an  essential feature to control the  mesh density and refine it where  necessary (usually n the channel region).
+Geometrical *Points* and *Lines* are  defined to design the device  structure; the  fourth parameter in *Point* assignement is  the   **characteristic length** associated to that point: this  is  an  essential feature to control the  mesh density and refine it where  necessary (usually in the channel region).

 .. warning::
              In a 2D simulation it is  assumed that the geometrical model is  restricted to  the